Will you work towards a fair world?

 Rural Development and Innovation

 You will be following objective specific courses, doing practical periods and preparing an exciting graduation assignment.
-The programme is competency based: each theoretical subject supports workgroup situations in which students tackle practical problems and explore workable solutions.
+The program is competency-based: each theoretical subject supports workgroup situations in which students tackle practical problems and explore workable solutions.
 This means that you will be active from day one, learning to work independently as you collaborate with others.
-The programme culminates in practical placements and a thesis project conducted in an international setting.
+The program culminates in practical placements and a thesis project conducted in an international setting.

 The world lies at your feet when you are a graduate student of International Development Management.
 You can work in the national and international market after your studies.